acumos/acumos-onnx-client/docs/tutorial/index.rst

 onnx4acumos Tutorial
 ====================

-This tutorial provides a brief overview for onnx  models on-boarding on Acumos platform.
+This tutorial explains how to on-board an onnx model in an Acumos platform with microservice creation.
 It's meant to be followed linearly, and some code snippets depend on earlier imports and objects.
 Full onnx python client examples are available in the **``/acumos-onnx-client/acumos-package/onnx4acumos/FilledClientSkeletonsExemples/``** directory of the `Acumos onnx client repository
 <https://gerrit.acumos.org/r/gitweb?p=acumos-onnx-client.git;a=tree>`__.

-We assume that you have already installed **acumos onnx client** (onnx4acumos) python package.
+We assume that you have already installed ``onnx4acumos`` package.

 In this tutorial, we use `ONNX GoogLeNet <https://github.com/onnx/models/tree/master/vision/classification/inception_and_googlenet/googlenet>`__
 (source Caffe BVLC GoogLeNet ==> Caffe2 GoogLeNet ==> ONNX GoogLeNet) as example.